This page contains selected talks, papers, and other publications.

 The course material is broken into several modules that cover both defensive and offensive materials.

-• Benjamin Holland.
-Program Analysis for Cybersecurity IV.
-US Cyber Challenge Summer Bootcamps (USCC 2020), Three Regional Sessions Hosted Online, June-July 2020.
+- Benjamin Holland.
+Program Analysis for Cybersecurity V. US Cyber Challenge Summer Bootcamps (USCC 2021), 2nd Regional Session Hosted Online, July 2021.

 Training: [Abstract] [Materials]